Classification: Anti-Depressant, Alpha-2 Antagonist

 Mirtazapine is a medication used to treat major depressive disorder in adults.
 Possible side effects of this medication are increased appetite, which can cause weight gain, and sleepiness.
 Because of these side effects, this medication is sometimes used to help patients who have problems with eating or sleeping.

 This medication comes in both a tablet and an orally disintegrating tablet form.

 How to take Mirtazapine

-If you decide that you no longer want to take this medication, you should speak with your provider first.
+If you decide that you no longer want to take this medication, you should talk with your provider first.
 This medication can cause serious side effects if you just stop taking it.
-Your provider will help create a plan to gradually lower your dose safely.
+Your provider will help create a plan to slowly lower your dose safely.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: amphetamines, buprenorphine, buspirone, carbamazepine, cimetidine, clarithromycin, dabrafenib, enzalutamide, idelalisib, ketoconazole, linezolid, lithium, mitotane, opioid and non-opioid pain medications, phenytoin, rasagiline, rifampin, selegiline, tryptophan, and St. John’s Wort, among others.
 Be sure to tell your healthcare provider about all medications and supplements you take.